fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 }
 ```

-Inside index.js, add a function named fetchProjects.
-This uses the the Flux SDK to get projects for the currently logged in user, then adds each project to the drop down list we just declared in index.html:
+Inside `js/index.js`, add a function named `fetchProjects`.
+This uses the the Flux SDK to get projects for the currently logged in user, then adds each project to the drop down list we just declared in `index.html`:

+{% label %}js/index.js{% endlabel %}
 ```js
 var viewport, projects